JackJack3231/MiniSB-Extruder-Mounts/Extruder_Mounts/Libra_Mini/README.md

 | **Additional Parts for Umbilical PCB** | | |
 | M3x6 BHCS | 2 | Umbilical PCB to Mounting Plate |

+## Strain Relief and Umbilical plate
+The strain relief and umbilical plate are exactly the same as for the Sherpa Mini.
+So to save space the STLs are only located in the [Sherpa Mini Folder](../Sherpa_Mini/).

 ## Spacer Sizes

 | LDO-Motor                                                     | MOONS-Motor                                                   |